-Touch the cursor value area of the dialog box, and then rotate the universal knob to adjust the position.
+Click the cursor value area of the dialog box, and then roll the mouse wheel to adjust the position.

-18 Measurement
+16 Measurement

-The SDS6000A features a strong automatic measurement list.
+The SDS6000L features a strong automatic measurement list.
 These parameters can be automatically measured without cursors and include common measurements such as rise time, fall time, peak-peak, and period.
-The SDS6000A can also measure multiple channels at the same time, showing up to 6 parameter measurements with statistics while in the M1 display mode and up to 12 parameters in the M2 mode.
+The SDS6000L can also measure multiple channels at the same time, showing up to 6 parameter measurements with statistics while in the M1 display mode and up to 12 parameters in the M2 mode.
 If you wish to view more parameters on a specified channel, then the "Simple" mode can be employed.
 For measuring waveform of interest in a time gate, the "Gate" function is suggested.